AbdullahHasan42/Proximity-Sensor-Counting-Software/README.md

 It enables orders for a counting system to be sent over the serial COM ports.

 ### Updated:
-	- Renamed variable names to be more consistent
+	- Renamed variable names to be more consistent.
-	- Updated the UI style
+	- Updated the UI style.
-	- Organized some parts of the code
+	- Organized parts of the code.
+	- Enabled logger to detect if a similar name exists, to prevent overwriting.
+	- Fixed issue with Restart button sometimes not working.
+	- Added a validation method to PartName, to be accepting valid characters for a file name.

 ### TODO:
-	- Enable logger to detect if a similar name exists, to prevent overwriting.
-	- Add a validation method to PartName, to be accepting only alphanumerics.
-	- Revise code for RESTART button, as the feature often fails to execute.